Black hole evaporation and semiclassical thin shell collapse: Discussion

 \section{Discussion}

 There is no contradiction between the predictions of different models of thin shell collapse, as they are applicable in different situations.
-If the spacetime outside the shell is described by an outgoing Vaidya metric with decreasing mass, there is no horizon crossing.
-This is the expected behaviour of a system that satisfies the NEC.
-Hence this model describes a radiative process, classical or quantum, but not the final stage of the collapse to a black hole.

-{Emission of the entire rest mass may indicate either the inapplicability of the thin shell approximation in general, or the appropriateness of a more involved specific model for the shell and/or radiation.
-A direct consequence} of this result is that the geometry outside of a pressureless null shell can never be described by an outgoing Vaidya metric with decreasing mass.
+If the spacetime outside of the shell is described by an outgoing Vaidya metric with decreasing mass, there is no horizon crossing.
+This is the expected behavior of a system that satisfies the NEC.
+The outgoing Vaidya metric is a good approximation of the geometry around an evaporating black hole for ${r\gtrsim 3 r_\sg}$, while the metric approaches the ingoing Vaidya metric with decreasing mass, which is the exact limiting form of the semiclassical geometry \cite{bmmt}, as $r\to r_\sg$.
+A strict interpretation of the QEI estimate \cite{bmmt} indicates that the NEC is violated only up to $x=r-r_\sg\sim a^2\sim \kappa/r_\sg$.
+According to Eq.~\eqref{null-t}, transition to the null trajectory happens at $X_\infty\sim a^2$.
+Only a more detailed analysis of the geometry outside of the collapsing shell, and in particular, finding the details of the transition between the two forms of the Vaidya metric, will determine how plausible the scenario of shedding all or most of the shell's rest mass is. {Although thin shells can be used to model radiative processes, either classical or quantum, they cannot accurately describe the final stage of the collapse to a black hole.
+Emission of the entire rest mass may indicate either problems with the thin shell approximation in general or the necessity of a more involved specific model for the shell and/or type of radiation.
+A direct consequence of this result is that the geometry outside of a pressureless null shell can never be described by an outgoing Vaidya metric with decreasing mass.

-If the geometry outside of the shell is described by an outgoing Vaidya metric with decreasing mass, then the shell approaches the Schwarzschild radius in finite time (both according to the co-moving Alice and distant Bob), losing only an insignificant fraction of its mass.
-However, so long as the semiclassical approach is valid, the shell cannot cross its Schwarzschild radius and form a trapped region.
+If the geometry outside of the shell is described by an outgoing Vaidya metric with decreasing mass, then the shell approaches the Schwarzschild radius in finite time (both according to the comoving Alice and distant Bob), losing only an insignificant fraction of its mass. {When it comes to describing the formation of the apparent horizon, a potential problem of this idealized model lies in the requirement to alternatingly violate (on both sides of the apparent horizon) and satisfy (on both sides of the inner apparent horizon that is the inner boundary of a trapped region propagating to the center) the NEC} \cite{t:19}.
+A thin shell model may be a too extreme idealization to exhibit all of these features, but for $0<R<r_\sg$, a plausible scenario envisages the shell itself as the inner apparent horizon, while the trapped region corresponds to $ R<r\leq r_\sg$.

-It is interesting to note that the quantity $\epsilon_*/2=|dr_\sg/dz| r_\sg$ provides the scale whose multiples characterize different regimes in the thin shell collapse.
-Its multiples set the scales for horizon avoidance and transition to a null trajectory in the case of the outgoing Vaidya metric, and for the possibility to support a static shell in the ingoing Vaidya geometry.